 Personal Contract Purchase (PCP) - finance deals

-A variation of a hire purchase deal is a personal contract.
+A variation of a hire purchase deal is a personal contract purchase, also known as PCP finance.
 The plans have a lot of similarities, but what you're actually paying for is different.
 Don't get us wrong - the customer still pays for the car - but instead of paying for the car outright you're actually paying the cost difference between the car's sale price and its resale price back to the dealer.

 That amount is decided based on a forecast of your annual mileage.
 This does mean that the condition of your car will affect the cost, and that you may pay more than with a standard hire purchase plan in the long run, but you'll also benefit from lower monthly payments which are spread over a shorter term of around 12-48 months.